How I Turned my Kid Sketches into a Design Career!

-I’m from France, and you?
+I’m from France.
+And you?

 I collected the Panini stickers, recorded the cartoons on TV, pressed pause, and drew.